guyardon/git-cli-tutorial/README.md

 Displays the installed Git version.
 3. `git status`:
 Shows the status of your Git repository, indicating which files have been modified, added, or deleted.
 The `-s` or `--short`` option provides a more concise output.
+4. `git config --global user.name John Snow`
+Sets the global Git user name.
+This will be the default signature on commits.
+5. `git config --global user.email john.snow@gmail.com`
+Sets the global Git user email address.
+This will be the default signature on commits.

 ### Example: Initializing a git repository